-Math 374, Dynamical Systems, Spring 2010 Computer Project #1

-Rates of Convergence

-DUE DATE: Friday, Feb.
-12, 4:30 pm
+MATH 374, Dynamical Systems, Fall 2017 Computer Project #1 Rates of Convergence DUE DATE: Friday, Sept.
+22, 5:00 pm

 The goal of the project is for you to investigate the rate of convergence of an orbit to an attracting fixed point or period 2-cycle.
 In particular, we will explore the relation between the magnitude of the derivative at an attracting fixed point (or periodic cycle) and how fast (or slow) the convergence is for nearby orbits.
-This lab is based on Experiment 5.6 of the course text.
+This lab is based on Experiment 5.6 of Devaney's text.